LiskHQ/lisk-docs/docs/building-on-lisk/using-oracle-data/tellor.md

 ---

 # Using oracle data with Tellor
-[Tellor](https://tellor.io/) is an immutable decentralized oracle protocol where parties can request the value of an off-chain data point (e.g. ETH/USD, LSK/USD) and reporters compete to add this value to an on-chain data-bank.
+[Tellor](https://tellor.io/) is an immutable decentralized oracle protocol where parties can request the value of an offchain data point (e.g. ETH/USD, LSK/USD) and reporters compete to add this value to an onchain databank.
 The inputs to this data-bank are secured by a network of staked reporters.

 Tellor utilizes crypto-economic incentive mechanisms, rewarding honest data submissions by reporters and punishing bad actors through the issuance of Tellor’s token, Tributes (TRB) and a dispute mechanism.